AlphaModder/rust-shiori/rust-shiori-lua/docs/script_api.md

   When `rust-shiori-lua` recieves an event, it first passes a table whose key-value pairs contain the event's raw SHIORI headers to the preprocessor with the corresponding ID.
 The preprocessor must then return a sequence of values, which are passed to matching event handlers as function arguments.

   If you are using custom events, or wish to alter the format in which a default event is passed to handlers, you can use this function to install a new preprocessor.

-## Persistence
-All keys of the global table `persistent` are saved to disk when the ghost is exited, and loaded from disk before any user code runs.
-You may leverage this to save data across sessions, but remember to check for `nil`s, as `persistent` will be empty the first time the user boots the ghost.

-Currently, user code cannot manually save or load persistent data, but this feature may be added in the future.